Digital Collections Faculty and Staff

 - Digital camera / copy stand

 A versatile camera that can capture documents, manuscripts, photos, newspapers, musical scores, letters, post cards, and other flat objects in all sizes and shapes, up to a maximum of 30 x 40 at a rate up to 30x faster than traditional book scanner solutions.
-With the addition of a Film Kit, you can digitize 35mm up to 11”x 17” film, and has pattern holders for 35mm film.
+With the addition of a Film Kit, you can digitize 35mm up to 11x17 inch film, and has pattern holders for 35mm film.
 120mm film.
-4x5” film.
-8x10” film.
+4x5 inch film.
+8x10 inch film.
 All editing can be done within the system software.
 Digital Transitions Division of Cultural Heritage solutions meet and exceed FADGI 4-Star and Metamorfoze-Strict standards.

 EPSON EXPRESSION 10000XL WITH OPTIONAL DOCUMENT FEEDER

-The Epson Expression 10000XL scans virtually anything, including reflective media, featuring a transparency unit for scanning transparencies up to 12.2" x 16.5".
+The Epson Expression 10000XL scans virtually anything, including reflective media, featuring a transparency unit for scanning transparencies up to 12.2 x 16.5 inches.
 The optional automatic document feeder allows multiple-page scanning.

 HASSELBLAD FLEXTIGHT X5 SCANNER